YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TPLOCKRESTMAX
 ------------------

-Last used version: V5.5-000

 TPLOCKRESTMAX, Transaction restarts due to unavailability of locks not allowed in a final TP retry more than nnnn times

 Run Time Error: This indicated a timed LOCK within a transaction was consistently unavailable.
 In order to prevent the process from waiting for the LOCK while holding a database resource (critical section) the transaction has restarted nnnn times without success.
 This error limits the possibilities for this issue cascading into a live-lock (consuming resources trying to do something that is "not happening").

-Action: Analyze the locking protocol for issues of dead lock or unexpected LOCK durations and rework appropriately.
-Note that FIS recommends against using LOCKs within transactions, as GT.M protects the transaction integrity independent of LOCK protocols.
+Action: Analyze the locking protocol for issues of deadlock or unexpected LOCK durations and rework appropriately.
+Note that YottaDB recommends against using LOCKs within transactions, as YottaDB protects the transaction integrity independent of LOCK protocols.
 If you wish to impose a conventional locking strategy for a transaction, place the LOCK and unlock around (outside) the transaction.
 While it is possible to use a LOCK within a transaction for signaling, that technique is typically problematic as it violates transactional Isolation and should likely be restricted to testing.

 -------------------
 TPMIXUP